 Stage Manager is exactly what you should use to keep app windows organized and switch between them with utmost ease.
-Introduced in macOS 13 Ventura, it’s designed to not only boost productivity but also keep chaotic tabs at bay.
-So, if you have upgraded to the latest iteration of macOS, you should master this productivity-centric tool sooner than later.
-To help you get started on the right note, I have come up with 16 best tips and tricks to use Stage Manager in macOS Sonoma/Ventura on Mac like a pro.
+First, introduced in macOS 13 Ventura, it’s designed to not only boost productivity but also keep chaotic tabs at bay.
+So, if you no longer want to let the chaotic windows slow down your workflow, be sure to master this productivity-centric tool sooner rather than later.
+To help you get started on the right note, I have come up with 16 best tips and tricks to use Stage Manager in macOS Sequoia/Sonoma/Ventura like a pro.

-16 Best Tips & Tricks to Use Stage Manager on Mac
+Best Tips & Tricks to Use Stage Manager on Mac Like a Pro

 Initially, it requires some learning curve and also some time to get used to Stage Manager.
-However, once you have gone past that phase, chances are you may fall in love with the app windows organizer.
+However, once you have gone past that phase, chances are you may fall in love with this neat app windows organizer.
+Probably the best part about it is the desired control over all the key aspects.
+Whether you want to trigger it through a shortcut, hide it when not needed or make its icon more accessible, this in-depth roundup has got you fully covered.

-1. Quickly Enable/Disable Stage Manager from Control Center
+1. Quickly Enable/Disable Stage Manager from the Control Center

 Thanks to the presence of an icon in the Control Center, it’s pretty easy to enable/disable Stage Manager on Mac.